Business Financial Plan

 - Reports submitted for the competition become the property of Nebraska FBLA.
 These reports may be used for publication and/or reproduced by the state association.

 - Points will be deducted if the written plan doesn’t adhere to the guidelines.

-- A PDF of the Business Financial Plan must be submitted electronically.
+- A PDF of the Business Financial Plan must be submitted to Blue Panda by deadline.